Wrapped sheaves: Introduction

-Here is another approach.
-Begin from an equivalence of infinitesimally wrapped categories as per \cite{Nadler-Zaslow, Nadler1}.
-Now localize both sides along the continuation morphisms.
-Finally, show purely on the sheaf-theoretic side that the resulting localized category of sheaves is in fact equivalent to $\Sh_\Lambda(M)^c$.
+Assume given an equivalence of infinitesimally wrapped categories such as asserted in \cite{Nadler-Zaslow, Nadler-brane}, localize both sides along the continuation morphisms, and then show purely on the sheaf-theoretic side that the resulting localized category of sheaves is in fact equivalent to $\Sh_\Lambda(M)^c$.
 See Figure \ref{alternative} for an illustration.
-The present article establishes the last step in this argument.
+The present article establishes the last step, indicated by $\wrap_\Lambda^+$, in this argument.
+We remark that the dotted arrows, as far as the author is aware of, are still conjectural.
+While this route of proof would be logically independent of \cite{Ganatra-Pardon-Shende1, Ganatra-Pardon-Shende2, Ganatra-Pardon-Shende3}, the proof of the main theorem of the present article follows a strategy adapted from \cite{Ganatra-Pardon-Shende3}.